 Most patients present to the clinic complaining of a painless testicular nodule or a recent increase in the testis size.
 Physical examination is essential to confirm the suspicion of a testicular tumor.
 The testicular mass should not be separable from the testis and should not be tender.

-Other patients might complain of heaviness or a dull ache.
-Seminomas commonly metastasize through the lymphatic system and patients might present with signs of disseminated disease rather than a testicular mass.
-A supraclavicular mass due to supraclavicular lymph node metastasis can be identified in such patients.
+Other patients might complain of a sensation of heaviness or a dull ache.
+Seminomas commonly metastasize through the lymphatic system; patients might present with signs of disseminated disease rather than a testicular mass.
+These patients may also present with a supraclavicular mass due to supraclavicular lymph node metastasis.

-Germ cell tumors produce beta-human chorionic gonadotropin which can cause gynecomastia in 5% of the cases.
+Germ cell tumors produce beta-human chorionic gonadotropin that can cause gynecomastia in 5% of the cases.

-In a minority of patients, the presenting feature might be scrotal erythema, pain and swelling.
+In a minority of patients, the presenting feature might be scrotal erythema, pain, and swelling.
 This picture might resemble that of acute epididymitis.
-These patients should undergo a full course of antibiotics and if the swelling is not resolved after that, they should undergo further workup to exclude possible testicular tumor.
+These patients should take a full course of antibiotics; if the swelling is not resolved after that, they should undergo further workup to exclude possible testicular tumors.

 Diagnostic Work-up for Testicular Cancer

-Many disease conditions like hydrocele, epididimo-orchitis, varicocele, Metastasis of tumors from other sites, Hematoma, Hernia, Testicular torsion, Syphilitic gumma, Tuberculosis or other infections, spermatocele, Non-Hodgkin’s lymphoma may be confused with testicular cancer.
-Several laboratory investigations and imaging studies can help establish the diagnosis of testicular cancer, give prognostic figures, stage the disease, guide treatment and monitor response to treatment.
+Many disease conditions like hydrocele, epididymo-orchitis, varicocele, metastasis of tumors from other sites, hematoma, hernia, testicular torsion, syphilitic gumma, tuberculosis or other infections, spermatocele, and Non-Hodgkin’s lymphoma may be confused with testicular cancer.
+Laboratory investigations and imaging studies can help diagnose testicular cancer, give prognostic figures, stage the disease, guide treatment, and monitor response to treatment.

-Serum alpha-fetoprotein is increased in nonseminomas and in hepatocellular carcinoma.
-An elevated alpha-fetoprotein should be combined with histologic confirmation of a testicular nonseminoma to establish the diagnosis of testicular cancer.
+Serum alpha-fetoprotein is higher in nonseminomas and in hepatocellular carcinoma.
+An elevated alpha-fetoprotein should be combined with histologic confirmation of a testicular nonseminoma to diagnose testicular cancer.

 Beta-human chorionic gonadotropin

-Beta-human chorionic gonadotropin secretion is known to be linked to both types of germ cell tumors, testicular seminomas and nonseminomas.
+Beta-human chorionic gonadotropin secretion is linked to both types of germ cell tumors, testicular seminomas, and nonseminomas.
 Additionally, high levels of beta-human chorionic gonadotropin can cause gynecomastia.
-Similar to alpha-fetoprotein, an elevated level alone is not sufficient to diagnose testicular cancer and should be combined with histologic evidence of a testicular tumor.
+Similar to alpha-fetoprotein, an elevated level alone is insufficient for diagnosing testicular cancer and should be combined with histologic evidence of a testicular tumor.

 Lactate dehydrogenase (LDH)

 LDH has an important prognostic role in testicular cancer but is not specific for testicular seminomas or nonseminomas.
-Its serum concentration correlates with the tumor size, growth and dissemination.
+Its serum concentration correlates with tumor size, growth, and dissemination.

 Imaging studies in testicular cancer

-Ultrasonography is helpful in the evaluation of any scrotal or testicular mass.
-A cystic lesion on ultrasonography is unlikely to be malignant while solid hypoechoic testicular lesions are likely to be seminomas.
+Ultrasonography is helpful for evaluating any scrotal or testicular mass.
+A cystic lesion on ultrasonography is unlikely to be malignant, while a solid hypoechoic testicular lesion is likely to be seminoma.
 Nonseminomas appear as hyperechoic lesions with calcifications and cystic areas.

-Abdominal and pelvic computed tomography (CT) scans are helpful in staging the disease.
-A chest x-ray is also indicated because testicular cancer is known to metastasize early to the lungs.
-Abdominal and pelvic CT scans are usually indicated after the confirmation of the diagnosis of testicular cancer by histology.
+Abdominal and pelvic computed tomography (CT) scans are helpful for staging the disease.
+A chest x-ray is also indicated because testicular cancer can metastasize early to the lungs.
+Abdominal and pelvic CT scans are usually indicated after confirming the testicular cancer diagnosis by histology.